When applying for business loans and finance, the more information you can supply the better.

 Before you begin your application

-You should be as informed as possible before you lodge your application.
+You should be as informed as possible before you apply for a business loan.
 You can use tools like our business loan calculator to assess how much you might need to borrow.
 It can also help you determine the types of repayments you'll have to make before you start the application process.

 How to apply